On certain orbits of geodesic flow and (a,b)-continued fractions: Introduction

-then it gives a particular continued fraction expansion of their kind.
-They actually consider a two parameter family of continued fraction known as $(a,b)$-continued fraction with $a$, $b\in\R$ satisfying a technical condition (see next section for more details about $(a,b)$-continued fractions ).
-Using these continued fracton expansions of real numbers, they describe a coding of geodesics on the modular surface, which enables one to give a symbolic description of the geodesic flow associated with the modular surface.
-We use this symbolic description to obtain an analogous statement of Theorem \ref{Cusp 0.1}, from which Theorem \ref{Cusp 0.1} follows as a corollary.
+The two-parameter family of continued fractions we are going to consider in this article is known as $(a,b)$-continued fractions with $a$, $b\in\R$ satisfying a technical condition (see next section for more details about $(a,b)$-continued fractions).
+Using these continued fraction expansions of real numbers, in \cite{KU5}, S. Katok and I. Ugarcovicci describe a coding of geodesics on the modular surface, which enables one to give a symbolic description of the geodesic flow associated with the modular surface.
+We use this coding of geodesics, which also relies on another paper (\cite{KU4}) by the same authors, as a base of the arguments, used to prove the results of the present article.
+In this article, we consider $(a,b)$-continued fractions for $(a,b)$ in a particular subset $\mathcal{P}$ of $\R^2$, where $\mathcal{P}$ is given as follows: